 Studies have shown that the major underlying cause of asthma is a chronic inflammation and thickening of the bronchial tubes and nasal passages leading to dramatic muscle spasms, constriction of air passages and consequent breathing difficulties.

-Constantly eating the right foods can prevent asthmatic attacks: by helping control the underlying inflammation of air passage, by dilating the air passages, by thinning down mucus in the lungs, and by preventing food allergy reactions that can trigger asthma attacks.
+Making eating clean as a lifestyle should be one of the first steps to prevent further asthma attacks.
+Eating/juicing plenty of healing fruits and vegetables will help reduce/eliminate the underlying inflammation of air passages, dilate the air passages, thin down mucus in the lungs, and reduce food allergy reactions that trigger asthma attacks.

 Symptoms of Asthma

 Although asthma can develop at any age, it usually begins in childhood, in the first five years of their life.
 Some children continue to have asthma into their adult years, in others it resolves.

 When a sufferer comes in contact with trigger matters, the airways narrow and the sufferer develops difficulty in breathing, accompanied by wheezing.
 Not all asthma attacks produce wheezing.
 Mild asthma in very young children, may result only in a cough.
 In older children, they may tend to cough only when exercising or exposed to cold air.